Skip to main content

 Register online to find out more information about the service and to get access to hours of additional wellbeing content.

-Due to the time you've been off sick, or because your physical or mental health is impairing you from being your best at work, it is possible that your manager will refer you to the our Occupational Health (OH) team for:
+Due to the time you've been off sick, or because your physical or mental health is impairing you from being your best at work, it is possible that your manager will refer you to the our Occupational Health provider 'UKIM':

 • a medical opinion on your current state of health